okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 ---
-title: Okta authentication models — Redirect vs. embedded
+title: Okta authentication models — redirect vs. embedded
 meta:
   - name: description
     content: A high-level overview of the the redirect and embedded authentication models Okta provides.